While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Foundational Results

 We begin by defining the assumptions we will use in the rest of the paper.

 \begin{assumption} $(X_t)$ is a submartingale with respect to $(\mathcal F_t)$ and is independent from $(\mathcal L_t)$ and $(N_t)$. \end{assumption}

-Note that the submartingale assumption can be relaxed somewhat while preserving some results.
+A submartingale is a stochastic process in which the expected future value, conditioned on all prior values, is greater than or equal to the current value.
+The submartingale assumption can be relaxed somewhat while preserving some results.
 It is useful, though not necessarily critical, in our proof of problem concavity.
 However, the results are most meaningful in a setting like a submartingale, which always provides a fundamental reason that a speculator might desire leverage.
 In such a setting, it is \emph{conceivable} that the stablecoin could maintain a dollar peg, whereas in long periods of negative expected returns, the stablecoin concept falls apart as no speculators will want to participate.
-As noted in the introduciton, such a deviation from the submartingale setting appears to have occurred in March 2020.
-In Section~\ref{sec:extensions}, we elaborate how the concept falls apart in such negative settings, even given otherwise perfect market structure.
+As noted in the introduction, such a deviation from the submartingale setting appears to have occurred in March 2020.

-Also note that the submartingale differences need not be independent for most results.
-In the Appendix, we further consider ways in which independence of $(X_t)$ and $(\mathcal L_t)$ can be relaxed.

-\begin{assumption} Each $X_{t+1}$ has a conditional probability distribution given $\mathcal F_t$, which admits a density function $f_t$ that is a.s. continuous. \end{assumption}
+\begin{assumption} Each $X_{t+1}$ has a conditional probability distribution given $\mathcal F_t$, which admits a density function $f_t$ that is continuous almost surely. \end{assumption}

 Equivalently, we consider the process in terms of returns $R_t$, where $X_{t+1} = X_t R_{t+1}$.
 Conditioned on $\mathcal F_t$, then $R_{t+1}$ admits density function $g_t$.
 In the i.i.d. setting for $(R_t)$, the time dependence can be dropped.
-As noted above, for most results, we do not need to assume i.i.d.
+For most results, we do not need to assume i.i.d.

 \begin{assumption} There is some upper bound $r \geq \sup_n \EX[R_n | \mathcal F_{n-1}]$. \end{assumption}